millywanderi/codingtemple/README.md

 * **Working with Python Integers.** Understand how to work with integers in Python, perform basic arithmetic operations, and apply integer-related functions.

+* **Exploring the Power of Lists in Python.** We created, manipulated, and performed basic operations on Python lists.